duleorlovic/blog/_posts/2016-04-05-javascript-coffeescript-tips.markdown

   js script (no need for special keyword) but everything defined inside module is local to the module, except when you use `export`.
   <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import>
-  Note that for Webpack you need to use CommonJS module
+  Note that for Webpack you can use CommonJS module

   ~~~
   function myModule() {